hyle-team/docs/code_style.md

 ### C++ version
  - We use a subset of C++17 features.
- - Each new C++ feature, that hasn't been used before in the code should be introduced for a reason and its usage should be approved by the tech leads.

 ### Formatting (religion)
  - Use spaces for indentation: 2 spaces = one tab.
 Don't use tab character.